Resurgence and self-completion in renormalized gauge theories

 In all this, resurgence theory is a fundamental tool, enabling us to rephrase the description of the renormalons in a way inaccessible to perturbation theory.
 As pointed out in Ref.~\cite{tHooft:2021itz}, within perturbation theory, ``we still do not quite understand what the equations are at the most fundamental level''.
-In this respect, Resurgence provides a framework that at least allows one to extract from the experiments nonperturbative information from first principles.
+In this respect, Resurgence provides a framework that at least allows one to extract nonperturbative information from first principles from the experiments.
 Remarkably, along this line, we have shed light on the connections between the theory of the generalized Borel resummation based on the no-linear, ordinary differential equations and the Alien Calculus.

 Finally, we comment on possible applications and consequences in the infrared.
 What happens if one applies our approach to a Yang-Mills theory?
 One has a similar situation to the QED case, namely eliminating the (infrared) Landau pole.
 However, we speculate that the Resurgence of the renormalons at the infrared might also provide insights into the confinement.
 The issue deserves a detailed investigation that we leave for future work.